Latent Emissions, Chakaia Booker

 Fritz and Milly Kaeser Mestrovic Studio Gallery Ongoing

-The Snite Museum of Art African art collection will reopen this fall within a larger, more prestigious space on the main floor of the Museum.
-The reinstallation will explore themes of power.
+The Snite Museum of Art African art collection reopened the fall of 2017 within a larger, more prestigious space on the main floor of the Museum.
+The reinstallation explores themes of power.

 In the past, African art was often tied into the way African leaders promoted their agendas.
 Royalty and rulers used art to project their authority; religious groups promoted their faiths; while the wealthy desired to display their riches.
 Ordinary Africans also used art to enable them to wield their own forms of power.
 Since supernatural forces were thought to play a large role in determining events, it was important to own objects that could withstand or shape events that lay beyond ordinary control.
 Fifty-nine outstanding works from the Snite Museum collection will illustrate these ideas through themes of economic, political, social, and spiritual power in Africa.